Romeo McKnight

-Romeo McKnight (born March 25, 1998) is an American football defensive end for the Calgary Stampeders of the Canadian Football League (CFL).
-He played college football at Charlotte and was signed as an undrafted free agent by the Cleveland Browns after the 2021 NFL Draft.
+Romeo McKnight (born March 25, 1998) is an American professional football defensive end.
+He played college football at Charlotte and was signed as an undrafted free agent by the Cleveland Browns after the 2021 NFL draft.
+He was also been a member of the Calgary Stampeders and Edmonton Elks of the CFL.

 College career

 McKnight was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Iowa on June 29, 2015.
 After two seasons at Iowa, McKnight decided to transfer from Iowa on May 13, 2018.
 He committed to Illinois State shortly thereafter.
 McKnight played two years at Illinois State before transferring to Charlotte on December 8, 2019.

 Professional career

 Cleveland Browns

 McKnight was signed as an undrafted free agent by the Cleveland Browns on May 3, 2021, where he joined college teammate Tre Harbison.
 He was waived on August 25, 2021.

 Calgary Stampeders

 On May 31, 2022, McKnight signed with the Calgary Stampeders of the Canadian Football League (CFL).
-He was sent to the practice squad at the end of the preseason.
+He began the season on the practice squad, but made his professional debut on August 5, 2022, against the Ottawa Redblacks.
+He played in four regular season games where he had seven defensive tackles and one sack.
+However, following the 2023 preseason, he was released on June 3, 2023.